advance100/doc_webpack/configuration.md

 ### `output.devtoolLineToLine`

 Enable line to line mapped mode for all/specified modules.
 Line to line mapped mode uses a simple SourceMap where each line of the generated source is mapped to the same line of the original source.
 It's a performance optimization.
-Only use it if your performance need to be better and you are sure that input lines match which generated lines.
+Only use it if your performance needs to be better and you are sure that input lines match which generated lines.

 `true` enables it for all modules (not recommended)